-This criterion encompasses the broad range of resources that are required to effectively deliver a teaching program, ranging from whole-of-school resources through to the classroom resources.
+This criterion encompasses the broad range of resources that are required to effectively deliver a teaching program, ranging from whole-of-school resources through to classroom resources, and online learning resources.

-- Financial provisions in a 5 year Business Plan for acquisition of resources to support teaching and learning - Asset register for resources acquired or to be acquired.
+- financial provisions in a 5 year Business Plan for acquisition of resources to support teaching and learning - asset register for resources acquired or to be acquired.